 Somewhat unique from other states, Utah law allows a judge to consider all property when dividing property between spouses, meaning he could award separate property of one to the other.
 However, this is generally only done in very special circumstances, such as one spouse specifically depleting the marital estate, concealing assets, or otherwise committing fraud.

 Property that should be divided include: homes/real-estate, vehicles, cash, household furnishings, stocks/bonds, retirement accounts, commodities, business interests, tax losses, and anything else of value owned by the parties.

 Unlike marital property, marital debt is divided equitably between divorcing spouses.
 This means debt can be divided equally, or it can be divided according to which spouse is in a better position to pay the debt.
 Also, as noted above, more debt can be awarded to one spouse as a form of spousal support or as a means of equalizing the estates of the divorcing spouses.

-Other issues that should be resolved through a divorce action include: who claims the children for tax purposes, parent-time transportation costs, child healthcare, daycare, insurance, the need for any restraining orders, a parenting plan, and name change.
+Other issues that should be resolved through a divorce action include: who claims the children for tax purposes, parent-time transportation costs, child healthcare, daycare, insurance, the need for any restraining orders, future dispute resolution, a parenting plan, and name change.